 Around the time of International Women’s Day and more generally there is often discussion about the low proportion of women registered as liquidators or trustees in Australia – under 10%.
 Any assessment of why that is the case needs input from other disciplines depending on the depth of inquiry but an analysis at a professional level can be revealing.

 A good analysis remains Gender essentialism and occupational segregation in insolvency practice.[1]
 Essentialism assigns individuals to tasks on the basis of assumptions about what are said to be distinctively male and female traits.
 These are found to lead to gendered divisions of labour and configurations of professional networks.
-As the authors say, current focus on ‘diversity’ can adversely legitimise essentialism and sustain occupational ‘ghettoization’.
+As the authors say, the current focus on ‘diversity’ can adversely legitimise essentialism and sustain occupational ‘ghettoization’.

 A receiver went to a pub …

-Perhaps consistent with that, the article opens with a story of a woman appointed as receiver to a pub, telling the director on her arrival that she would be making all the decisions and would need him to explain the business to her.
+Perhaps consistent with that, the article opens with a story of a woman appointed as receiver to a pub, telling the director on her arrival that she would be making all the decisions and she would need him to explain the business to her.

 ‘He was not a happy bunny.
 He pinned me up against a wall and punched the wall on either [side] of my head telling me that if I wasn’t ‘a ******* woman’ he’d have punched my lights out.
 My colleague had to run out of the premises to call the police, as his staff tried to prevent the phone being used (in the days before we all had mobiles).
 I’ve never been so pleased to be a woman!’